An algebraic model for free rational G-spectra: Passage to -fixed points.

 The Lewis-May fixed point functor takes $DEG_+$-module $G$-spectra to $\DBNp$-module $W$-spectra, and we denote this functor $\Psi^N$.
 It has a left adjoint given by inflation and extension of scalars, and as usual we suppress the notation for inflation.
 The adjunction is discussed at greater length in \cite{GSmodulefps} or \cite[Section 11]{tnq3}.

 Once again we have a Quillen adjunction

-By the Wirthm\"uller isomorphism, the image of the cell $G_+$ is $(G_+)^N=\Sigma^dW_+$.
-To see that we get a Quillen equivalence we need only check that the unit and counit are derived equivalences on the cells (\cite{GScellprinciple} or \cite[App.
-A]{tnq3}).
+The Wirthm\"uller $(G_+)^N\simeq \Sigma^dW_+$ \cite[II.6.3]{LMS(M)} gives the image of the cell $G_+$ as a $W$-spectrum, where $d$ is the dimension of $G$, and the module structure is unique by Corollary \ref{cor:cellisunique}.
+By the Cellularization Principle (Proposition \ref{prop.cell}), to see that we get a Quillen equivalence after cellularization, we need only check that the unit and counit are derived equivalences on the cells.

 For any $N$-free $G$-space $Y$ the counit is a map

 and we are interested in the special case $Y=G_+$.
 This counit is an equivalence for any $N$-free $Y$ by the Eilenberg-Moore theorem since $N$ is a connected group, but we give the complete proof in Section \ref{sec:EilenbergMoore}, since it is especially simple in the rational case.
 It then follows that the unit